-- "People" or "members." not "individuals" or "persons" - "People who qualify," "people who do not qualify."
-Do not use "low-income" or other income modifiers. - "Undocumented Coloradan," "People who are undocumented," "mixed status households."
-Do not use alien, illegal alien, illegal immigrant, not lawfully present. - "Adults 65 and older" not "elderly," "older adults" or "over 65" because that means 66 and older. - "People or members experiencing homelessness" not "a homeless person" - "Substance use" not "substance abuse" - "Pregnant members" not "pregnant women" - "End of a pregnancy" not "abortion" or "termination."
+- "Adults 65 and older" not "elderly," "older adults" or "over 65" because that means 66 and older. - "No matter what your immigration status is" or "immigrant."
+Do not use alien, undocumented, illegal immigrant, not lawfully present. - "Latino" not "Hispanic" or "Latinx/e."
+This guidance is specific for member-facing communications.
+Word choice for other external communications is up to the discretion of the author. - "People" or "members" not "individuals" or "persons." - "People who qualify," "people who do not qualify."
+Do not use "low-income" or other income modifiers. - "People or members experiencing homelessness" not "a homeless person." - "Pregnant members" not "pregnant women." - "End of a pregnancy" not "abortion" or "termination."
 Pregnancy can end in many ways.
-"End of a pregnancy" expresses concern for the mother and does not imply judgment.
+"End of a pregnancy" expresses concern for the mother and does not imply judgment. - "Substance use" not "substance abuse."